The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Major changes to the patent box regime were made by FA 2016, s 64 to bring it into line with the outcome of the OECD’s recommendations on tackling harmful tax practices and preferential IP regimes.
-See the Overview of the Patent Box guidance note for details.
+See the Patent box tax regime ― overview guidance note for details.

 The legislation provides an alternative method of calculating relevant IP profits, referred to as ‘streaming’ which applies for accounting periods beginning before 1 July 2021, where the company entered the patent box regime before 1 July 2016 and the IP profits are attributable to the pre 1 July 2016 IP rights.
 Accounting periods which straddle 1 July 2021 are treated for this purpose only as two separate accounting periods, the second of which starts on that date.
 The streaming method is not available to new entrants, which is those making their first patent box election for an accounting period which begins on or after 1 July 2016.